kumarshantanu/lein-clr/README.md

 `lein-clr` uses some regular attributes from `project.clj` for build tasks.
-Besides, there are some specific attributes you can refer to in the `sample.project.properties` file in this repo.
+Besides, there are some specific attributes you can refer to in the `sample.project.clj` file in this repo.

 ## Getting in touch